-$$I^{-}(aq) + I{2}(aq) = I{3}^{-}(aq)$$ (6)
+$$I^{-}(aq) + I{2}(aq) \rightleftharpoons I{3}^{-}(aq)$$ (6)

 Equilibrium (6) can be studied through the extraction of I_2 with dichloromethane.
-Indeed, I^- and I_3^- do not dissolve in organic solvents but I_2 does and, when extracted, it is 15 times more concentrated in dichloromethane than in water.
+Indeed, I^- and I_3^- do not dissolve in organic solvents but I_2 does, and when extracted it is 15 times more concentrated in dichloromethane than in water.

 The following experiment was performed.
-To prepare the initial solution, a few crystals of solid iodine were dissolved in 50.0 mL of an aqueous solution of potassium iodide (0.1112 g).
-Then, 50.0 mL of dichloromethane were added, and the mixture was vigorously shaken until equilibration.
-After phase separation, each phase was titrated by 16.20 mL (organic phase) and by 8.00 mL (aqueous phase) of the standard aqueous solution of sodium thiosulphate pentahydrate (14.9080 g in 1.000 L of solution) in the presence of starch.
-The process is schematically represented below:
+To prepare the initial solution, a few crystals of solid iodine were dissolved in 50.0 mL of an aqueous solution of 0.1112 g of potassium iodide.
+Then, 50.0 mL of dichloromethane were added, and the mixture was vigorously shaken until equilibrium was reached.
+After phase separation, the aqueous phase was titrated by 8.00 mL of a standard aqueous solution of sodium thiosulphate pentahydrate (14.9080 g in 1.000 L of solution) in the presence of starch.
+The organic phase was titrated by 16.20 mL of the same thiosulphate solution.

+The process is represented schematically' below: